RJEGR/BM/ROC_taxonomy.md

 > acgaacgcttgcggcgtgcctaagaaatgcaagtcgagcggggagcaat ...
 > ```
 >
 > -t --trainTaxonFile contains the hierarchical taxonomy information, taxon name and rank together is unique.
 The format looks like the following: taxid*taxon name*parent taxid*depth*rank Note taxid, the parent taxid and depth should be in integer format. depth indicates the depth from the root taxon.
-Recommend removing duplicate seqeunces using command `rmdupseq`.
+Recommend removing duplicate seqeunces using command `seqkit rmdup`.
 >
 > ```
 > 0*Root*-1*0*rootrank